About Juniper Bonsai Trees

 If you notice that your Juniper is looking brown, check first to be certain that you're not underwatering it, or overwatering (which will easily rot the roots).
 Then look for fine webs and tiny red mites.

 The best way that I have found to shape Junipers is with a combination of pinching new foliage and scissor trimming.
 As is the case with all conifers, never prune too heavily.
 A branch loses most of its foliage will easily die off.
 Junipers start the growing season by producing many new buds and leaves after which the new shoots etend and fill out through the Summer until early Autumn.

-The foliage can be repeatedly pinched out or scissor-trimmed to shape throughout the growing season but you need to be careful to ensure that, with repeated pruning the foliage mass doesn't become too dense or it will block light and air to the lower branches causing them to weaken and potentially dieback.
-So, thin out the foliage mass (once or twice a year) early spring and early fall to ensure good distribution of air and light to all the brnaches.
-Junipers should be pruned using either the scissor pruning.
+The foliage can be scissor-trimmed to shape throughout the growing season but you need to be careful to ensure that, with repeated pruning the foliage mass doesn't become too dense or it will block light and air to the lower branches causing them to weaken and potentially dieback.
+So, thin out the foliage mass (once or twice a year) early spring and early fall to ensure good distribution of air and light to all the branches.
+Junipers should be pruned using only the scissor pruning.
 The thinking has changed on the subject of pinching and far more knowledgeable sources than me say "don't do it".Juniper's are available in a very wide range of prices and styles and we offer them for sale in both the USA and Canada.

 My only criticism of the Juniper as a beginner tree is that they don’t give you a lot of feedback.
 For example a Pomegranate that needs water is noticeably wilted but a Juniper won’t show the same signs.
 Junipers dry out when they are unhappy.
 They don’t turn yellow and wilt, they turn brown, sad, and somewhat crispy.
 Not good.